Brochures are an essential part of your marketing toolkit, giving your clients a tangible overview of your organisation and your values.

 Who is your brochure aimed at?
 Think about your target audience, for example, their age range, interests, gender, sector and spending power.

-Consider what qualities and style will appeal to them, for example when designing a brochure aimed at a corporate audience, it should be different in tone and feel to a brochure for a health or beauty brand.
+Consider what qualities and style will appeal to them, for example when creating a corporate brochure design, it should be different in tone and feel to a brochure for a health or beauty brand.

 Think about the brochure size